skottydeveloper/skottydeveloper/README.md

 <h3 align="center">About me! 😇</h3>

-- :raising_hand: I’m a current fourth-year (penultimate year) Software Engineering student at University of Technology Sydney, and I’m striving to be a software engineer.
+- :raising_hand: I’m a current fourth-year (penultimate year) Software Engineering student at University of Technology Sydney, and I’m striving to be a good software engineer.
 - :muscle: My most notable strengths are being a right-minded team player, an exemplary communicator and being an up-to-scratch problem solver.
 - :speech_balloon: Whenever I have spare time - I design, develop and release iOS apps onto the App Store as a hobby.
-- 🏆 My sole app, “The Simple Calculator”, has been downloaded in 120+ different countries and has trended in 25+ countries.
-Check it out,<a href="https://apps.apple.com/us/app/the-simple-calculator/id/1525169566"> here.</a>
+- 🏆 Outside of the classroom and office, I've ventured into the field of app development.
+My iOS apps, including the widely recognised "The Simple Calculator" and the trending "QuickList", have garnered global attention with downloads spanning across 120+ countries.

 </tr></tr></table>